maxkferg/object-reconstruction/README.md

 volumes.

 This code was written for a CS 231A class project.
-For details see the `project.pdf` file.
+For details see the `docs/paper.pdf` file.

 ## Calibration
 Each camera must first be calibrated.